vianna-research/website/pages/01_workgroups/doll.md

 <!--Bild zur Forschung-->

-The research group BioMaterial Engineering works towards development and production techniques for new electrode concepts for active implants in the head region.
-Concepts and materials from nanotechnology and microelectronic, especially polymers, polymer composites and polymer semi conductors, are used.
-Mechanoactive, individualised and biochemosensoric implants are realised.
+The research group BioMaterial Engineering works towards development and production techniques for new electrode concepts for active implants.
+Our material concepts cover nanocomposites as biocompatible, low impedance CNT-silicone rubber electrodes , microelectronic circuits for implantable on-board electronics as well as encapsulation strategies to chronic application of them.
+Also sillicone rubber 3D printing is developed for medical device applications.
+We develop biochemical sensors for acute in-vivo use as well actuators that make implants hugging to their target tissue.

+The work group has dual appointment to Fraunhofer.
+In its Institute for Toxicology and Experimental Medicine ITEM (LINK) we perform addditional biocompatibility testing, risk- and quality management and devlop advanced testing methods suitable for implant developments that go beyond clinical standards.

 More information about current projects can be found [here](doll/projects.html).